CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **5. Storeroom**

-The Cragmaws have been raiding caravans along the High Road and the Triboar Trail to stockpile provisions for the castle.
+The Cragmaws have been raiding caravans along the Crimson Road and the Trident Trail to stockpile provisions for the castle.

 ```
 Old casks of salted meat and sacks of decaying grain fill this storage space.
-Among the supplies, you see a bloodied suit of chain mail, a heavy crossbow, and a drawn longsword bearing the emblem of Neverwinter on its hilt.
+Among the supplies, you see a bloodied suit of chain mail, a heavy crossbow, and a drawn longsword bearing the emblem of Reddwall on its hilt.
 While the stored goods here are inedible by human standards, the goblins can endure them when fresher food is unavailable.
 ```

 One small cask contains an exceptional dwarven brandy, overlooked by the goblins due to its size.
 The cask holds the equivalent of twenty servings.
 Consuming a glass of this brandy restores 1 hit point, but drinking two glasses within an hour results in being poisoned for one hour.

-**Sildar's Gear.** The chain mail and longsword belong to Sildar Hallwinter.
-Sildar will be appreciative if at least his longsword is returned to him.
+**Ulfric's Gear.** The chain mail and longsword belong to Ulfric Brimward.
+Ulfric will be appreciative if at least his longsword is returned to him.

 ### **6. Hobgoblin Barracks**